 Country Music Artists Weigh In

-In 2023, country artist Billy Strings released a song also called California Sober (different lyrics/melody than Lovato’s).
-Featuring long-time country music star Willie Nelson, who’s own substance use is well-known, Strings’ version is a lighthearted look at this recovery concept.
+In 2023, country artist Billy Strings released a song also called California Sober (different lyrics/melody than Lovato’s), that went big on social media.
+Featuring long-time country music star Willie Nelson, whose own substance use is well-known, Strings’ version is a lighthearted look at this recovery concept.
+(4)

 Traditional sobriety offers multiple physical and mental health benefits, including long-term recovery, but some say California sobriety can be a better option.
-For example, a 2014 study found that people who recover from a substance use disorder (SUD) through addiction treatment and then begin using a different substance actually have a 50% less chance of developing an SUD with the new substance.
+For example, some say that people who recover from a substance use disorder (SUD) through addiction treatment and then begin using a different substance actually have a 50% less chance of developing an SUD with the new substance.
+(5)

 Some of the benefits associated with the California sober approach include: